Murder of Michelle Busha: Investigation

 After Busha was reported missing on May 9, 1980, various efforts were made to locate her.
 In February 1984, a potential match was noticed with a set of remains discovered in New York.
 In May 1984, her dental records were compared to that of an unidentified woman, known as the Cheerleader in the Trunk, who was discovered in Maryland in 1982.
-She was excluded as a potential match to both decedents.
+She was excluded as a potential match in both cases.

 The unidentified victim's fingerprints and dental records were compared against missing persons from Colorado and Minnesota but did not line up with any of the potential matches.
 Fliers describing the case were distributed nationally.
 Henry Lee Lucas confessed to killing a young woman along Interstate 90 in the area, but when questioned in prison during 1983, he gave details inconsistent with the murder and was excluded as a suspect.

 In June 1988, while in police custody in Smith County, Texas, former Minnesota State Trooper Robert Leroy Nelson confessed to murdering the victim while on duty.
-He claimed he did not know her name, but she apparently was travelling to Idaho or Oregon and she had spent time in the Milwaukee, Wisconsin area.
+He claimed he did not know her name, but she apparently was travelling to Idaho or Oregon and she had spent time in the Milwaukee, Wisconsin, area.
 He admitted to handcuffing her to prevent her escape.
 Police found his confession credible, as he stated he had removed her fingernails, a fact that had not been released publicly at the time.
-He pleaded guilty to first-degree manslaughter, while he was already serving two life sentences.
+He pleaded guilty to first-degree manslaughter, while he was already serving two life sentences for rape in Texas.
 He was sentenced to an additional 86 months on August 25, 1989.
 Nelson had left Minnesota after becoming involved with a religious cult.